Don Cornelius & The Black Male Suicide Stigma

-It was recently reported that ex-NFL player Junior Seau and Soul Train legend Don Cornelius’ deaths were the result of suicide.
-While the cause of Seau’s suicide are unknown at this time, media reports have suggested that Mr. Cornelius took his own life due to severe pain as a result of chronic health illnesses.
+In 2012, longtime host and producer of the iconic television show, Soul Train, died by suicide at the age of 75.
+Media reports have suggested that Mr. Cornelius took his own life due to severe pain as a result of chronic health illnesses.

 One of the most prevalent views within the African-American community is that we do not intentionally kill ourselves.
-That suicide is something only white people or spiritually-weak people do.
-That suicide is a cop-out, and that to even consider it is a “punk move”.
+Many of us also believe that suicide is something only white people or spiritually-weak people do, that suicide is a cop-out, and that to even consider it is a “punk move”.
 However, these apparent suicides and clinical research clearly indicate that African-Americans do commit suicide.